ashleyblawas/cetaceanlogging/README.md

 # logtool

-`logtool` is a MATLAB script designed to detect logging intervals from a cetacean tag record.
+`logtool` is a MATLAB script designed to detect logging intervals from a whale tag record.
 It was built to automatically identify extended periods of resting at the surface from depth data.

 ## Table of Contents